The Act of Hubris

 Defenseless Characters: If a character isn’t in combat and is unaware of an incoming attack, they can’t use Defense to protect themselves against it.
 A character that has been assigned initiative and is acting in combat time can’t be denied their Defense by a surprise attack; even if they don’t see a blow coming, they’re in a state of high alert and can roll with it immediately.
 It costs one Willpower point for a character to force themselves into a state of alert for the duration of a scene in which they’re not actually involved in combat.

-If a character is totally incapable of acting in response to an incoming attack, they can’t defend themselves against it.
+If a character is totally incapable of acting in response to an incoming attack, they can’t defend themselves against it and can’t benefit from any kind of defensive roll.
 For example, a character that has been paralyzed from head to toe can’t use their Defense against a punch or gunshot.
 If a character is totally helpless and is being attacked outside of combat time, such that their assailant has time to line up a killing blow, the attacking character’s player can opt to convert each die in the attack dicepool to an automatic success.

 Surprise itself isn’t enough to justify the loss of Defense, and sudden explosions or sucker punches can be defended against despite their unexpectedness.
-Some sources of protection, most commonly armor, operate continuously whether or not their beneficiary is conscious.
+Some sources of protection, most commonly armor, operate continuously whether or not their beneficiary is conscious, but characters rarely have access to them.

 Resisting Supernatural Powers: Characters sometimes fall under attack by supernatural forces that can’t be avoided with simple strength or reflexes.
 In this case, they rely on an appropriate resistance attribute.
 Supernatural creatures additionally benefit from their power traits (such as Blood Potency or Spirit Rank).